 - 1 egg

-Place all the ingredients together in a bowl and whisk until smooth.
+Place flour, water, and egg together in a bowl and whisk until it’s a smooth batter.

 Alternatively deep fry in oil for several minutes until golden and crispy.